greglank/greglank.github.io/ncaa.md

 ### The (Possible) End of the Optimizer

-There's this famous mansion, the [Winchester Mystery House](http://www.smithsonianmag.com/history/heiress-gun-empire-built-mansion-forever-haunted-blood-money-built-it-180959712/), that belonged to Sarah Winchester, of Winchester Rifle fame.
-Convinced that the ghosts of people killed by Winchester rifles would never rest unless she continuously built and re-built the house, she had additions and renovations added to the house pretty much continuously for decades.
+There's this famous mansion, the [Winchester Mystery House](http://www.smithsonianmag.com/history/heiress-gun-empire-built-mansion-forever-haunted-blood-money-built-it-180959712/), that belonged to Sarah Winchester, of Winchester rifle fame.
+Convinced that the ghosts of people killed by Winchester rifles would never rest unless she kept building and re-building the house, she had additions and renovations added to the house pretty much continuously for decades.
 There are completely closed-off rooms, doors that open to nothing but air, and stairs that lead to nowhere.

 My NCAA bracket optimizer program is a lot like that.